csdavids519/QuickSushi/README.md

 ## Features

 + ### Header
-    * Featured at the top of the page the logo of the sushi business and the name displayed large and centered in the page.
+    * Featured at the top of the page logo of the sushi business and the name is displayed large and centered on the page.
-    * Header is using the company theme text of 'Changa'.
+    * The header uses the company theme text of 'Changa'.
     * The header is also a quick link back to the main home page.